Matt Taven: Debut; ROH Television Champion (2009–2014)

 On April 6, he would successfully defend the title against A. C. H. At Border Wars 2013 he would successfully defend the title against Mark Briscoe.
 On June 22 at Best in the World 2013, Taven successfully defended the ROH World Television Championship against Jimmy Jacobs and Jay Lethal in a three-way match.
 On August 3 at All Star Extravaganza 5, he faced Roderick Strong in a losing effort in the first round of the tournament to determine the new a champion after the ROH World Championship was vacated.
-On September 20, 2013 at Death Before Dishonor XI, Taven, Michael Bennett and reDRagon (Bobby Fish and Kyle O'Reilly) lost to the team of Adrenaline Rush (ACH and TaDarius Thomas) and C&C Wrestle Factory (Caprice Coleman and Cedric Alexander) On September 21 he successfully defended the title against Jay Lethal.
+On September 20, 2013, at Death Before Dishonor XI, Taven, Michael Bennett and reDRagon (Bobby Fish and Kyle O'Reilly) lost to the team of Adrenaline Rush (ACH and TaDarius Thomas) and C&C Wrestle Factory (Caprice Coleman and Cedric Alexander) On September 21 he successfully defended the title against Jay Lethal.
 On October 26 at Glory by Honor XII, he teamed with reDRagon and Adam Cole in an Eight-man elimination tag team match where he was eliminated by Michael Elgin.

 On November 15 at Pursuit Night, he retained the title against Zach Gowen.
 On December 14 at Final Battle 2013, Taven lost the ROH World Television Championship to Tommaso Ciampa.
 Matt Taven's reign as World Television Champion was the longest in the company's history to date at 287 days and he accrued the most title defenses, 12, in an individual reign.
 Taven fired Truth Martini at ROH's Wrestling's Finest show.
 Later that night he unsuccessfully challenged Tommaso Ciampa for the ROH World Television Championship in a three-way match that also included Jay Lethal.
 At the 12th Anniversary Show, he defeated Silas Young.
 On March 7, 2014, at Raising The Bar Day 1, he unsuccessfully challenged Adam Cole for the ROH World Championship.

-Teaming with Michael Bennett (2014–2015)

 Taven then entered a feud with Jay Lethal, unsuccessfully challenging him for the ROH World Television Championship on three different occasions.
 The first was at Global Wars in a four corner survival match that also included Tommaso Ciampa and Silas Young.
 At War of the Worlds he teamed with ACH and Tommaso Ciampa to defeat Forever Hooligans (Alex Koslov and Rocky Romero) and Takaaki Watanabe.
 The second was at Best in the World in a singles match.
 The last was at Field of Honor on August 15, where he was defeated by Lethal in a steel cage match after interference by Truth Martini.
 On August 19, 2014, Taven announced he had decided not to re-sign with ROH and would be leaving the promotion.
 This was an angle used to explain why Taven left the company.
-Taven returned to Ring of Honor in October.
+Taven returned to Ring of Honor in October 2014.